 • Rather than have a ‘favourite seat’, use your whole suite equally.
 This will keep your furniture looking the same all over and aging as one.

-• Over time, perspiration and natural oils from our skins and hair can have an affect on the finish of leather.
-Where hands, bare arms or heads rest on the hide, wipe over regularly with a slightly damp cotton cloth and a recommended leather cleaning product.
+• Over time, perspiration and natural oils from our skins and hair can have an affect on the finish.
+Where hands, bare arms or heads rest on the fabric, wipe over regularly with a slightly damp cotton cloth and a recommended leather cleaning product.
 Do the same with any areas where pets may have rubbed against your furniture.

 • Heavy perspiration can also affect the long term durability of fabric suites.
 We strongly recommend you use arm caps and, if necessary, antimacassars to protect your furniture.